 This morning we had a shower and breakfast in Wal-Mart’s car park before setting off back down to the USAF Museum at Wright-Patterson airfield.
 The trip there this morning was so much easier.
 We had requested an address whilst there yesterday which our Satnav would accept.
 We were given 5717 Huberville Rd, Riverside, OH 45431, which is a hotel across the road rather than the Museum’s address of 1100 Spaatz Street, Wright Patterson Air Force Base, OH 45433-7102.
-We were there in no time, according to our milometer we had only been 6 miles or so from the Museum whilst sat at Wal-Mart and not the 16 miles we travelled yesterday observing the devastation to the suburbs of Dayton enroute, which is nice if you’ve the time to empathise with your fellow man but we hadn’t.
+We were there in no time.
+According to our milometer we had only been 6 miles or so from the Museum whilst sat at Wal-Mart, and not the 16 miles we travelled yesterday observing the devastation to the suburbs of Dayton enroute, which is nice if you have the time to empathise with your fellow man, but we hadn’t.

 Over the next two years the brothers perfected controlled flight culminating in numerous circular flights over Prairie Field.
 In the field is a replica hanger built at the original location in to which the partly dismantled aircraft was stored, together with a replica catapult system used to launch the aircraft down the track after the pilot released the cable holding up the concrete weight.
 This enabled the brothers to test their aircraft in any wind conditions rather than having to continually re-lay up to 200ft of track each time the wind direction changed.

 Having walked across the field and looked around the hanger etc we left the site.
 What was rather poignant was that the field was right next to Wright Patterson Air Force Base where development in flight systems and materials continues today.